 If you enjoy this sort of bureaucracy, you might also be interested in my taxes page.

-Since September 2007, I have been in student status (F visa status) in the United States.
+Since September 2007, I began in student status (F visa status) in the United States.
 This status was associated with my graduate studies (mathematics Ph.D.) at the University of Chicago.
 Here are some dates:

 - July 10, 2007: I appeared for my visa interview at the US consulate in Chennai.
 My visa application was approved, and I picked up my stamped passport a day or two later from the pickup location.